-run Name Position/ fitte
+Full Name Position/Title

 School/Organization

 Address

 City State ZIP

 Phone E-mail

-DEMAND IS HIGH AND SPACE IS I LIMITED.
-PLEASE REGISTER I EARLY.
+DEMAND IS HIGH AND SPAC CE IS LIMITED.
+PLEASE REGISTER E ARLY.

-All workshops run 8:15 AM to 2:30 PM.
-Register me for a workshop Registration is \$199 through October 28/\$229 after er October 28/Groups of 5 or more save \$25 per p person
+All workshops run 8:15 AM to 2:30 P Register me for a workshop Registration is \$199 through March 3/\$22 save \$25 per person

-The Link to How We Think : \$

-O 12/2

-Mindsets Matter in Math : \$

-○ 12/5

-Mindsets + Skill Sets = Results! : \$
+Mindsets + Skill Sets = Results! \$

-○ 12/6
+○ 4/5

-Reading and Struggling Readers : \$
+Reading and Struggling Readers \$

-○ 12/9
+○ 4/26

+The Science of Learning \$

+O 4/27

+Mindsets Matter in Math \$

+O 4/28

 All prices are in U.S. dollars.
-GRAND TOTAL: \$
+GI RAND TOTAL: \$

-PAYMENT METHOD Exp:
+PAYMENT METHOD O Check enclos Credit Card Number: Cardholder Name: Cardholder Name: Exp:

-Cardholder Name: Cardholder Billing Address:
+Cardholder Billing Address: ZIP:

-Signature:

-Make check or purchase order payable to Public Inform RI), and mail it alon g with your re
+Signature: \\\\\\ Date: \\\\\\\ Date: \\\\\\ Date: \\\\\\

 P.O.s will be invoiced if sent without a check.
+Registrations without payment or purchase order will not be confirmed.

-Registrations wit Please check here if you have any special A Please check here if you would like to be e hout payment or purchase or ADA requirements, and rder will not be conf call (781) 449-4 irmed.
-1.
+O Please check here if you have any special ADA requirements, and call (781) 449-4010 ext.101.

+O Please check here if you would like to be emailed our free monthly newsletter.

+REGISTRATION POLICIES

-REGISTRATION POLICIES Registrations are taken and confirmed on a first-come, first-serv a purchase order will be canceled after 30 days.
-If you do order, call (781) 449-4010 ext.
+Registrations are taken and confirmed on a first-come, first-served basis according to receipt of full payment or purchase order.
+Unpaid registrations without a purchase order will be canceled after 30 days.
+If you do not receive a confirmation within two weeks after sending full payment or purchase order, call (781) 449-4010 ext.
 101 or 102.
-Early registration after October 28, 2016 to the day before the seminar.
-Groups of 1 SUBSTITUTIONS AND CANCELLATIONS Substitutions are permissible up to seven days before the seminar. ed basis according to receipt of fu not receive a confirmation w I ends October 28, 2016 and is \$1 ive or more who register togethe ull payment or purchas ithin two weeks aft 99 for individuals.
-Gen er receive a \$25 discour er sending full eral registration It per person. l payme i is \$229 f nt or p for indiv urchase riduals
+Early registration is \$199 for individuals and ends on March 3, 2017.
+General registration is \$229 for individuals after March 3, 2017 to the day before the seminar.
+Groups of five or more who register together receive a \$25 discount per person.

+SUBSTITUTIONS AND CANCELLATIONS

+Substitutions are permissible up to seven days before the seminar, but you must notify PIRI in writing by fax or mail.
+Cancellations must be requested no later than two weeks before the seminar.
+No cancellations can be made after two weeks before the seminar.
+Because cancellations incur substantial administrative costs, we regret that it is necessary to charge a cancellation fee of \$50 per person.
+Cancellations must be sent in writing to PIRI at: 35 Highland Circle, First Floor, Needham, MA 02494-3099 or faxed to PIRI at (781) 449-4024.